Spring Closing Information

 Students must vacate their residence hall room at the time indicated:

-- Thursday, May 9, 2013: Freshmen, sophomores, juniors and non-graduating seniors must be checked out of their room for summer break by 11 a.m.
+- Thursday, May 8, 2014: All non-graduating students must be checked out of their room for summer break by 11 a.m.
 Students staying in summer housing will stay in their current room until they receive additional directions from Residence Life.

-- Sunday, May 12, 2013: All graduating seniors must be checked out of their rooms by 6 p.m.
+- Sunday, May 11, 2014: All residence halls close and all students must be checked out of their rooms by 6 p.m.

 Students not with a sponsoring department should expect that the above dates reflect the latest that they can check out of the residence halls.
 Staff members from housekeeping, facilities and residence life are preparing for commencement and are unable to accommodate late stay requests from individuals not with a sponsoring department.
 If extenuating circumstances exist that the student believes would warrant a later move-out, then the student should contact their appropriate assistant director.
 If an exception is made, the student would be charged a daily late stay fee for housing expenses; the student would not have an active meal plan and so would need to pay out of pocket to eat in the dining hall.
 Students should make summer housing leases with the above dates in mind.